benatouba/maress/README.md

-# Research Paper Geographic Mapping Application
+# MaRESS - Mapping Research in Earth System Sciences

 A modern web application for mapping research papers geographically using Vue.js 3, FastAPI, and PostgreSQL with PostGIS.
 This tool integrates with Zotero for paper management and uses advanced NLP to extract geographic information from academic papers.